-For seams, cracks, joints, holes and penetrations that are:
+For seams, cracks, joints, holes, and penetrations that are:

-1/4-inch or less (small) 1/4 inch to 2 inches (medium) 2 to 3 inches (large) 3 inches or more (extra large) Seal with caulk.
-Seal with one component foam or mastic.
-Seal with two component foam.
-Install an infill BEFORE AFTER BEFORE AFTER BEFORE AFTER material that will not bend, sag or move.
+1⁄4 inch or le 1/4 inch or less (small) 1⁄4 inch - 2 inches (medium) 2 - 3 inches (large) Seal with Caulking Seal w/ one component: foam or mastic Seal with two-component foam Install an infill BEFORE AFTER BEFORE AFTER BEFORE AFTER material that will not bend, sag, or move.
 Follow guidelines for applicable hole size.

-\ Sealants used for larger holes may also be used in these conditions.
+^{}Sealants used for larger holes may also be used in these conditions